pingcap/docs-cn/ticdc/ticdc-sink-to-mysql.md

 - Time-consuming DDL statements, such as `add index`, are executed in the upstream.
 - The PD is configured with aggressive scheduling strategies, resulting in frequent transfer of Region leaders, or frequent Region merge or Region split.

+> **Note:**
+>
+> Starting from v6.1.1, the eventually consistent replication feature of TiCDC supports Amazon S3-compatible object storage.
+Starting from v6.1.4, this feature supports GCS- and Azure-compatible object storage.

 ### Prerequisites

-- Prepare a highly available Amazon S3 storage or NFS system for storing TiCDC's real-time incremental data backup files.
-These files can be accessed in case of an primary cluster disaster.
+- Prepare a highly available object storage or NFS for storing TiCDC's real-time incremental data backup files.
+These files can be accessed in case of a disaster in the upstream.
 - Enable this feature for changefeeds that need to have eventual consistency in disaster scenarios.
 To enable it, you can add the following configuration to the changefeed configuration file.

 ```toml